All Episodes

 Thank you.

-Um I've been a pretty good listener pretty often.
+I've been a pretty good listener pretty often.

-Well, you'd be right about that.
+Well, you'd be right.

 And, you know, of course, the whole thing is unconstitutional, but nobody seems to care.

-The argument from the left is that this will provide healthy Competition and bring prices down.
+The argument from the left is that this will provide healthy competition and bring prices down.

-The market reality of having the government wedge into the providing of health care is that once employers uh especially if the economy remains in the doldrums, once they know that the government has a plan out there that people can just have, company after company after company after company will stop providing health care.
+The market reality of having the government wedge into the providing of health care is that once employers, especially if the economy remains in the doldrums, once they know that the government has a plan out there that people can just have, company after company after company after company will stop providing health care and worker after worker after worker.

 Precisely right.